 We sometimes share your personal data with trusted third parties, including:

-Any member of our Group, which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
+Any member of the Alcumus group of companies, which means our subsidiaries, our ultimate holding company, and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006 (and as outlined above).

 Carefully selected third parties including:

-technology companies who support our website and other online systems (for example, our software development partner, MMT Digital);
+technology companies who support our website and other online systems (for example, our software hosting and development partners);

 advertisers and advertising networks that require the data to select and serve relevant adverts to you and others.
 We do not disclose information about identifiable individuals to our advertisers, but we will provide them with aggregate information about our users;